U.K. cuts taxes, boosts spending, accelerating pound’s slide

 That left the country with a caretaker government unable to introduce new policies to shield consumers from soaring energy prices, which are fueling inflation and curbing economic growth.
 The Bank of England on Thursday forecast that gross domestic product would shrink for a second consecutive quarter in the three months ending Sept.
 30, an informal definition of recession.

-Since taking office, Truss announced plans to cap energy prices for both consumers and business that are expected to cost taxpayers more than 150 billion pounds ($166 billion).
+Since taking office, Truss announced plans to cap energy prices for both consumers and businesses that are expected to cost taxpayers more than 150 billion pounds ($166 billion).

 Inspired by Margaret Thatcher’s small-state, free-market economics, she is also pressing ahead with her campaign promise to boost economic growth by cutting taxes and reducing red tape.
 This will benefit everyone, she argues, by spurring investment, creating jobs and generating more tax revenue.